murray-cecile/chi-pollution/README.md

 ```

 #### Speed layer

+To run the speed layer, you need the aot-speed-layer Uber jar file.

 The speed layer simply queries the AoT API endpoint for the latest measurements for the appropriate audio sensor.
 It updates two fields in the master table: one that holds the time at which the measurement was taken and one that holds the actual measurement.